rurban/Perfect-Hash/README.md

         Generates a nested switch table, first switching on the size and then on the best combination of keys.
-The difference to `gperf --switch` is the automatic generation of nested switch levels, depending on the number of collisions, and it is optimized to use word size comparisons if possible for the fixed length comparisons, which is faster than `memcmp`.
+The difference to `gperf --switch` is the automatic generation of nested switch levels, depending on the number of collisions, and it is optimized to use word size comparisons for the fixed length comparisons, which is up to 50% faster than `memcmp`.

     - \-cmph-bdz\_ph